Riparo/nougat/docs/README.md

 ## Params on route

-In short, rather than those using regex to define a url, misuzu provide a simple way.  `<param_name>` in url represent as a parameter, then use decorator `@section.param(...)` to optimize this parameter.
+In short, rather than those using regex to define a url, nougat provide a simple way.  `<param_name>` in url represent as a parameter, then use decorator `@section.param(...)` to optimize this parameter.
 When in handler, you can access this parameter using `ctx.params.{param_name}`

 sample here